Resource Center for Courts

 Narcan Training - Buffalo, NY Opioid Court The nation’s first opioid crisis intervention court delivered a free one-hour training on opioid addiction to individuals suffering from substance use disorders and to community members.

-NEW FROM THE TASK FORCE
+FROM THE TASK FORCE

 Opioids and the Courts